chenhanpolyu/uape_2.0_ws/README.md

 # uape_2.0_ws

+This is Chenhan's uape2.0 planner, which has a mapping module(MLMapping), this version could run on ICUAS competition.
+While the front-end(Hybrid A*) is not efficient in path searching, further modification is required.

 ## FIRST->Requirements:
 you will need to have the four packages in the workspace as shown in the figure below: